ReadyTalk/gradle-readytalk-ci/README.md

 ## Optional Versioning Plugins
 There are two versioning convention plugins provided with the ReadyTalk CI plugin, but they need to be applied separately.
-For both of these plugins, it is reccommended the version be stored in `gradle.properties`, but other mechanisms should work - the version string is modified after the build script's configuration phase has been evaluated.
+For both of these plugins, it is reccommended the version be stored in `gradle.properties` - if you need to set it later after plugins are applied, set `buildEnv.baseVersion` instead.

+The version string is updated immediately on plugin application or when setting buildEnv.baseVersion, so it should be consistent throughout the rest of the build.

 ### Snapshot version plugin
 This plugin provides a Maven-style versioning conventions where '-SNAPSHOT' is